How to travel in Tuscany by train

 From Rome Airport

 From the International Airport Leonardo da Vinci of Fiumicino (FCO) in Rome, you can use the non-stop shuttle train Leonardo Express provided by Trenitalia.
 Every 15 minutes it connects the airport to Roma Termini station.
 From there you can choose to reach Tuscany by high-speed trains (Italo, Frecciarossa or Frecciargento) or by regionale veloce train.

 How to buy tickets to travel in Tuscany by train

 What about rates?
 High-speed trains are not so cheap, especially if you buy tickets close to departure.
 Instead, if you book in advance you can find really nice prices and special offers.
-I suggest you to look and they both websites as they always do offers (for example Saturdays and Sundays offers, train + car offers …).
+I suggest you look at both websites as they always do offers (for example Saturdays and Sundays offers, train + car offers …).

-Online tickets are personal and only the person named on it can travel with it.
-They do not need to be validated before to get on the train, and to be printed out.
+Online tickets are personal and only the named person can travel with it.
+They do not need to be validated before to get on the train and to be printed out too.
 The only thing you need is the PNR code to show in case of control.
 This rule works for all kind of trains.